liuxin00738/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be that this method depends a lot on the threshold of the canny edge detectors.
+When the light condition changes, it might fail to detect the edges.

+Another shortcoming could be that for now, I am assuming the slop within [0.5, 2] to get ride of the lines that are irrelevant.
+However, this might not be the case since the  car might be turning so the slop would change.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to make the threshold adaptive.
+Or, using machine learning.

-Another potential improvement could be to ...